 Here are some of the most common causes of interior car moisture:

-- Wet clothes, shoes, boots, etc
+- Wet clothes, shoes, boots, etc.

-- Human breath
+- Human breath (yes, this really does cause damp)

 - Damp carpets